 Due to its big size and high barking tendency, it can be a perfect watchdog.
 Plus, its size is fair enough to stop the predators from advancing to your property.

-Great Dane Dalmatian needs some extra space than other breeds because of its large size.
+Great Dane Dalmatian dogs need some extra space than other breeds because of their large size.
 Therefore, if you are an apartment resident then this dog is not for you.

 Not for newbie owners:

 It would be difficult for new dog owners to raise a Great Dane Dalmatian puppy because it requires a lot of maintenance.
 An inexperienced or first-time owner should avoid getting this dog and get a low-requirement dog breed instead.

 Although, it is a well-tempered dog but is also sensitive at the same time.
 Therefore, you would not leave your Great Dane Dalmatian for more than 4-6 hours.
 Due to its attachment to its humans, it may develop separation anxiety and destructive behavior.

 Being a new hybrid, the physical features and appearance of the Great Dane Dalmatians are unpredictable.
 Unlike their purebred parents, these dogs have not been around for long enough to get a breed standard.
 So, it is too early to predict the exact physical features.

 The Great Dane Dalmatian puppies can inherit any physical characteristics from any parent.
 But one thing is for sure they are gonna inherit the Dalmatian spots, more or less.
 Their size is also variable but we can expect a large-sized dog when it is grown fully.